hweidner/check-mk-goodies/README.md

 The output of the osinfo script is rather static.
 It is therefore sufficient to check it once an hour or even less.
-This can be achieved by putting the script in a subdirecory called '3600', where the name denotes the number of seconds until a cached output is renewed.
+This can be achieved by putting the script in a subdirectory called '3600', where the name denotes the number of seconds until a cached output is renewed.

 Example output in Checkmk console: